 Parents of kids with Autism Spectrum Disorder (ASD) know that their children have important things to say despite their difficulties with communication.
 Even nonverbal children with ASD can be effective communicators when they’re given the right tools.
-Fortunately, research into the use of technology by children with ASD shows that new high-tech tools can help kids to express themselves and better cope with the challenges of their daily lives.
+Fortunately, research into Autism and assistive technology for children with ASD shows that new high-tech tools can help kids to express themselves and better cope with the challenges of their daily lives.

 For many children with ASD, the biggest hurdle in dealing with the disorder lies in the realm of communication.
 The challenge of communication comes at them from a variety of directions:

-Children may not be able to express themselves verbally.
-Some kids with ASD are nonverbal, meaning that they don’t talk at all, and others may not be able find the words to express themselves appropriately even when they are able to talk.
+- Children may not be able to express themselves verbally.
+Some kids with ASD are nonverbal, meaning that they don’t talk at all, and others may not be able to find the words to express themselves appropriately even when they can talk.

-When children face these barriers, augmentative and alternative communication (AAC) therapeutic approaches aim to give them ways to communicate that don’t require speaking.
-AAC approaches employ low-tech or high-tech tools, and research has shown that they are effective in increasing the communication and daily living skills of children with ASD.
+When children face these barriers, augmentative and alternative communication (AAC), therapeutic approaches aim to give them ways to communicate that don’t require speaking.
+AAC approaches employ low-tech or high-tech tools, and research has shown that they effectively increase the communication and daily living skills of children with ASD.